 Not everyone is going to be able to spot a phishing email, and even those with more experience will likely fall victim to one by accident.
 The more you educate your staff on the signs, the better.

-You can also look at partnering with an IT company to help make cybersecurity improvements where necessary.
-There is only so much you can do in-house, and outsourcing it is often a more cost-effective and efficient way of handling your company’s online security.
+You can also partner with expert providers for managed IT services to help make cybersecurity improvements where necessary.
+There is only so much you can do in-house, and outsourcing is often a more cost-effective and efficient way of handling your company’s online security.

 Contact an IT company in San Diego to learn more about what a managed service provider can do to help support and enhance your business.
 With your business integrity on the line, you can never be too cautious when it comes to protecting your IT security and management.